samhitapn/SOLYNTA_PilotProject/README.md

  2. To see when the database was recently refreshed, please refer the log file in :

         ~/SOLYNTA_PilotProject/potatoGenome_SolyntaTask/logfile.log
-   TO change the path of the log file, please point to the desired location by updating the path by :
+   To change the path of the log file, please point to the desired location by updating the path by :
    i.
 Open the file ```~/SOLYNTA_PilotProject/potatoGenome_SolyntaTask/potatoGenomeTask/potatoGenomTask/settings.py```. ii.
 Update the ```filename``` attribute to the desired location of the LOGGING section